-Last weekend we grabbed a “make your own 6 pack” from the Beagle because it’s finally autumn beer season.
-The selection… could have been better.
-We do prefer local breweries over the big label brands, but beer is beer and food is food and anyone who knows me knows I love dreaming up pairings, so Jess unofficially challenged me to go gourmet with grocery store beer and here’s the results.
+John here.
+Last weekend we browsed the “make your own 6 pack” from the grocery store because it’s finally time for autumn brews (woo-hoo!).
+Unfortunately, the selection wasn’t fantastic.
+We do prefer local breweries over the big label brands, but beer is beer and food is food and anyone who knows me knows I love dreaming up pairings — so long story short, Jess unofficially challenged me to go gourmet with grocery store beer and here’s the results.

-I also think of what a werewolf would eat and I think of venison.
-With this I would do a cactus pear and blood orange marinated smoked venison.
-I would pair that with a caramelized fennel Yukon gold mashed potato, an heirloom tomato salsa, and finish it off with candied hazelnuts.
-If possible I’d do a prime rib.
+With this I would do a cactus pear and blood orange marinated smoked venison paired with caramelized fennel Yukon gold mashed potato, an heirloom tomato salsa, and finish it off with candied hazelnuts.

-I would do a German mixed plate kind of dish for this one.
-I’d make an orange and tomato braised lamb osso buco, a chicken schnitzel with a honey clove soft boiled egg on top, and sausage that consists of marjoram, thyme, pepper and pork with a maple glaze on top.
-There’s a lot of edible pumpkins out there, so why not treat it like an acorn squash and peel it, slice it, and grill it.
+I would do a German mixed plate kind of dish for this one, like an orange and tomato braised lamb osso buco, a chicken schnitzel with a honey clove soft boiled egg on top, and sausage that consists of marjoram, thyme, pepper and pork with a maple glaze on top.
 The whole platter would come with chargrilled rosemary pumpkin slices and a lemon braised red cabbage.

 For this pairing, I’d do a pheasant confit wrapped in a lavender crepe topped with a white chocolate and lemongrass velouté, sliced red grapes, fried fennel shavings and a caraway seed-infused oil.